 Autonomous offshore operations

-One of the research goals of the lab is to increase the use of autonomous and robotic operations in the aquaculture sector.
-While fish farming started in more sheltered coastal environments, there is an increasing push for establishing new fish farms in locations that are more exposed to the elements, because of the radical growth in the industry.
-This leads to increased health and safety risks for workers, which motivates the development of novel technology and knowledge for autonomous operations at exposed fish farms.
+One of the research goals of the lab is to increase the use of autonomous operations in the aquaculture sector.
+While fish farming started in more sheltered coastal environments, there is an increasing push for establishing fish farms in location more exposed to the elements.
+This leads to increased health and safety risks for workers, which motivates the development of novel technology for autonomous operations at exposed fish farms.

 At the Robot Manipulator Lab, we are investigating how to use vessel-mounted robotic arms to perform autonomous operations at fish cage sites.
 We are testing motion compensation and motion planning methods for doing accurate work tasks, even in rough seas.